dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 ## Coding HTTPS Outcalls

-We next provide important information for engineers who want to use canister HTTP requests in their smart contracts.
-Using canister HTTP requests is somewhat harder than doing HTTP requests in a regular enterprise application as we need to consider aspects like responses going through consensus and idempotency of `POST` requests.
+We next provide important information for engineers who want to use canister HTTP requests in their canister smart contracts.
+Using canister HTTP requests is somewhat harder in the general case than doing HTTP requests in a regular enterprise application as we need to consider aspects like responses going through consensus and idempotency of `POST` requests.
 We also refer the reader to the API definition of the feature in [The Internet Computer Interface Specification](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-method-http_request).

 ### Recipe for Coding a Canister HTTP Call